 - School Cal Poly Pomona, Grossmont College, Southwestern College

 - Born January 20, 1989 in La Mesa, CA USA

-Outfielder Travis Taijeron has played in the New York Mets farm system since 2011 (as of 2014).
+Outfielder Travis Taijeron began his professional career in the New York Mets system in 2011.

 Taijeron hit .400 as both a high school junior and senior.
 He batted .378 and had a .483 OBP as a freshman at Grossmont College, then spent a year at Southwestern Junior College.
 Transferring to Cal Poly Pomona, he hit a team-high .345 as a junior and set a school record with 16 home runs.
 He was second-team All-Conference.
 He hit another 16 dingers as a senior to finish second in school history in home runs.
 He was drafted by theNew York Mets in the 18th round of that year's amateur draft.
 The scout was Fred Mazuca.